inspeq/inspeq-docs/metrics.md

 ```

-* __ANSWER_RELEVANCE__
+__ANSWER_RELEVANCE__

-Determine the relevance of the generated text in the context of a given query.
+Measures the degree to which the generated content directly addresses and pertains to the specific question or prompt provided by the user.

 Usage
 ```python
 metrics_list = ["ANSWER_RELEVANCE"]